 As a owner, you have access to the Small Business Health Options Program (SHOP), a website to compare and buy coverage for your workers.
 Currently, the SHOP Marketplace is open to businesses with 50 or fewer full-time equivalent employees.
-By 2016 the SHOP Marketplace will be open to employers with up to 100 employees.

 The SHOP Marketplace is open year round.
 If you buy coverage by the 15th of the month, it will start the first day of the next month.

 Employers who offer insurance may be subject to penalties if the coverage they offer is not considered affordable or does not provide a minimum level of coverage.
 To be considered affordable coverage, a worker’s share of premiums should be less than 9.5% of their pay.
 For example, if a worker is paid $35,000 a year, his or her share of premiums for individual coverage should be less than $3,325 for the year.

 For coverage to meet the minimum value requirement, it should have an actuarial value of 60%.
 For example, if a covered health service costs $100, the health plan would pay $60 and the worker would be responsible for paying $40.